Flourishing Families provides:

 Who I serve

-I enjoy working with families, families in transitions, children between 3-11 years old, and caregivers who find themselves raising them.
+I enjoy working with families of all ages, families in transitions, children between 3-11 years old, and caregivers who find themselves raising them.
 It's been a privilege to learn what is normal and unique when life in your family is at a standstill.
 I love to work with children who find it difficult to express themselves when they feel down or really nervous, identified as gifted, or live with intensity.
 Another way I'm glad to serve our community is to addressing conflict couples and families have at the beginning of their journey or in a long-term struggle affecting their relationship.

 Areas I address